Twelfth Month of making money from Blogging!

 While I’ll still touch upon certain things I did that made a difference in the last month, I’ll also be looking back on the last year to give you insight on important things I’ve learned.

-Check out my previous income reports to see my month-to-month progress!
+Check out all of my income reports to see my month-to-month progress!

 Without further ado, let’s get started!